More

 Entitlements regarding dependence allowance(s) are determined by the Fellowship Office, upon reception of, and as appropriate: marriage certificate/French PACS or equivalent, as well as a completed declaration of oath regarding spouse’s/partner’s income while being in Lyon, child/ren’s birth certificate(s).

-Important: No financial support for health insurance premiums for dependants will be provided by IARC.
+No financial support for health insurance premiums for dependants will be provided by IARC.

-No financial support for school fees will be provided by IARC.
-Please note that public schools are free of cost in France (with the exception of canteen fees).
+No financial support for school fees (please note that public schools are free of cost in France) will be provided by IARC.

-IARC can assist by putting the future ECVS in contact with its relocation assistant who can provide help in finding appropriate accommodation.
-However, IARC cannot provide housing to ECVSs.
+IARC can assist by putting the future IARC Postdoctoral Fellows/IARC-Mid-Career Visiting Scientist Awardees in contact with its relocation assistant who can provide help in finding appropriate accommodation.

 A studio or apartment (1 to 2 bedrooms) can cost up 1,000 Euros monthly (charges/electricity/gas not included yet).
-An apartment for a family with two children costs between 1,000-1,500 Euros or even more.
+An apartment for a family with two children costs around 1,500 Euros or even more.
+No further financial support can be provided to families and more affordable accommodation outside of Lyon might need to be considered.

+Accommodation prices can be checked here: https://business.onlylyon.com/en/discover-lyon/quality-of-life.
 In addition to accommodation costs, other associated costs such as estate agent fees, security deposit, utility fees (water/gas/electricity/garbage/internet), home insurance fee (mandatory in France) need to be considered.